 He began his writing career with nonfiction and wrote three factual books before making the switch to fiction.
 How To Live Dangerously, his book about danger and risk, was widely reviewed on both sides of the Atlantic, and was quoted in Steven Pinker’s The Better Angels of Our Nature: “The writer Warwick Cairns calculated that if you wanted your child to be kidnapped and held overnight by a stranger, you’d have to leave the child outside and unattended for 750,000 years.”

 The Master Thief is his first novel.

-Warwick Cairns is a Consultant Strategist at The Effectiveness Partnership.
+Warwick Cairns is a Consultant Strategist and writer for The Effectiveness Partnership.
 His expertise includes Strategy and Story Telling.